 Also, consider waterproofing your basement.
 This may involve installing a sump pump or fixing any problems with your foundation to keep water out.
 You should alwaysbefore remodeling so you won’t run the risk of water damage later.

-Request a Free Estimate With Basement Trust
+Request a Free In-Home Consultation With Basement Trust

 Basement Trust is a basement remodeling contractor in Grand Rapids, MI.
 In fact, all we do are basements!